dimachine/Shap4JSM/README.md

 * [Dmitry I. Ignatov, Léonard Kwuida: Interpretable Concept-Based Classification with Shapley Values.
 ICCS 2020: 90-102](https://doi.org/10.1007/978-3-030-57855-8_7).

+**Abstract**

+*Among the family of rule-based classification models, there are classifiers based on conjunctions of binary attributes.
+For example, JSM-method of automatic reasoning (named after John Stuart Mill) was formulated as a classification technique in terms of intents of formal concepts as classification hypotheses.
+These JSM-hypotheses already represent interpretable model since the respective conjunctions of attributes can be easily read by decision makers and thus provide plausible reasons for model prediction.
+However, from the interpretable machine learning viewpoint, it is advisable to provide decision makers with importance (or contribution) of individual attributes to classification of a particular object, which may facilitate explanations by experts in various domains with high-cost errors like medicine or finance.
+To this end, we use the notion of Shapley value from cooperative game theory, also popular in machine learning.
+We provide the reader with theoretical results, basic examples and attribution of JSM-hypotheses by means of Shapley value on real data.*

 It also continues our work on interpretable contribution of attributes to concept stability values:

 * [Dmitry I. Ignatov, Léonard Kwuida: Shapley and Banzhaf Vectors of a Formal Concept.
 CLA 2020: 259-271](http://ceur-ws.org/Vol-2668/paper20.pdf).